 \section{Results}

 We now demonstrate how differences in cell phenotypes impact patterns of collective cell invasion, underpinned by the interactions between cells and collagen fibres.
 We first, in Section~\ref{sec:4.1}, explore the collagen fibre distributions that arise \textit{de novo} from a migratory cell phenotype, before moving to understand how different patterns of collagen fibres drive collective cell invasion in a phenotype that does not re-model the underlying fibre bed in Section~\ref{sec:4.2}.
-We then, in Section~\ref{sec:4.3}, simulate the dynamics of degradatory and secretory phenotypes in turn, to tease apart the subtleties of the two-way coupling between cells and collagen fibres.
+We then, in Section~\ref{sec:4.3}, simulate the dynamics of \YY{degrading and secreting} phenotypes in turn, to tease apart the subtleties of the two-way coupling between cells and collagen fibres.
 In Section~\ref{sec:4.4}, we conduct a systematic parameter sweep to reveal how a cell phenotype able to fully re-model collagen via both secretion of new fibres and degradation of old fibres can undergo collective invasion.
 Finally, in Section~\ref{sec:4.5} we showcase the wide range of possible invasion behaviours as the relative contributions of different processes are varied. \YY{All cell phenotypes and their corresponding dynamics explored are listed in Table \ref{tab:phenotypes}.}